Aliases for MAF Gene

 GeneCards Summary for MAF Gene

-MAF (V-Maf Avian Musculoaponeurotic Fibrosarcoma Oncogene Homolog) is a Protein Coding gene.
-Diseases associated with MAF include cataract 21, multiple types and nephrogenic adenofibroma.
+MAF (MAF BZIP Transcription Factor) is a Protein Coding gene.
+Diseases associated with MAF include Ayme-Gripp Syndrome and Cataract 21, Multiple Types.
 Among its related pathways are Transcriptional misregulation in cancer and C-MYB transcription factor network.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and DNA-binding transcription activator activity, RNA polymerase II-specific.
 An important paralog of this gene is MAFA.